NguyenNP-24/Root-Motion-Batch-Transfer-Blender/README.md

 # Root-Motion-Batch-Transfer
 A powerful and easy-to-use Blender addon for batch transferring root motion from any rig controller.
 Supports multiple actions, with root motion either staying static at world origin or following a selected target controller.
 Ideal for game-ready animations and an efficient workflow.
+Compatible with Blender 4.3.2 and earlier versions.

 UI panel viewport:

 ![image](https://github.com/user-attachments/assets/3f22766d-36fb-41d2-9d00-c437cfb5b52f)

 illustration of root motion before and after using addon: